-As usual for the lower bounds that are $\Omega(n \log n)$ , we construct a reduction of the problem of sorting n numbers to our problem.
-We know it is impossible to sort n numbers by means of comparisons faster than $\Omega(n \log n)$ .
-This applies even if the n numbers are permuted integers from 1 to n, and even if we allow to make an initial linear re-scaling of the numbers.
-Let us show now how we can use the quick bin packing algorithm to sort these numbers.
+As usual for lower bounds in $\Omega(n \log n)$, we construct a reduction of the problem of sorting n numbers to our problem.
+We know it is impossible to sort n numbers by means of comparisons faster than $\Omega(n \log n)$.
+This applies even if the n numbers are permuted integers from 1 to n, and even if we allow to make an initial linear re-scaling of numbers.
+Let us show now how we can use quick bin packing algorithm to sort these numbers.